aRandomMenno/aRandomMenno.github.io/README.md

 ## Rewrote the entire site because I felt like it...

 It now is "minimalistic", lightweight, and has less javascript than before.
+My website is semi-efficient, according to [website carbon](https://www.websitecarbon.com/website/arandommenno-github-io/) However different pages give different results so go look around which is the most efficient.

 <!-- # Old things